-For the fiscal year ended June 30, 2005, plan members are required to contribute 10 percent of their annual covered salary.
+For the fiscal year ended June 30, 2005 (the latest information available), plan members are required to contribute 10 percent of their annual covered salary.
 The School District is required to contribute 14 percent; 13% was the portion used to fund pension obligations.
 Effective July 1, 2003, the member contribution rate increased to a statutory maximum of 10 percent.
 Contribution rates are established by STRS, upon recommendation of its consulting actuary, not to exceed statutory maximum rates of 10 percent for members and 14 percent for employers.
 Chapter 3307 of the Ohio Revised Code provides statutory authority for members and employers contributions.
-The School District's required contributions for pension obligations to STRS for the fiscal years ended June 30, 2005, 2004, and 2003 were \$713,916, \$676,632, and \$682,860, respectively; 100 percent has been contributed for all fiscal years.
+The School District's required contributions for pension obligations to STRS for the fiscal years ended June 30, 2006, 2005, and 2004 were \$713,916, \$676,632, and \$682,860, respectively; 100 percent has been contributed for all fiscal years.